CreatorDev/openwrt-old/README.md

         pistachio # usb start && ext4load usb 0 0x0E000000 openwrt-pistachio-marduk-marduk_cc2520-ubifs.img

+_Please note that maximum permissible size of ubifs flash image is 16MB.
+If you need to flash bigger size images, then need to change the load address._
 6. Initialize write to nand device:

         pistachio # nand write 0xe000000 firmwareX ${filesize};